Fascinating Facts About Small-Yellow-Birds You Should Know

 Yellow warbler perched on branch with bright yellow plumage reddish streaks and slender bill

-The Yellow Warbler Is One Of The Most Widespread And Beloved Small Yellow Birds In North America.
-Its Plumage Is Almost Entirely Yellow With Males Showing Faint Reddish Streaks On The Chest.
-These Warblers Breed In Wetlands Woodlands And Shrubby Areas Across The Continent And Migrate To Central And South America For Winter.
-Their Sweet Whistling Song “sweet-sweet-sweet I’m So Sweet” Is A Familiar Sound Of Spring.
+The Yellow Warbler Is One Of The Most Recognizable Small Yellow Birds Across North America Shining Like A Ray Of Sunshine In Every Landscape.
+Males Display Soft Reddish Streaks On Their Chests While Females Glow In Pure Yellow.
+These Birds Thrive In Wetlands Woodlands And Shrubby Habitats Breeding Across The Continent Before Migrating To Central And South America For Winter.
+Their Gentle Whistling Song “sweet Sweet Sweet I’m So Sweet” Brings The Spirit Of Spring Wherever It’s Heard.

 Yellow Cardinal